-Ahead of its release in April, Jason Best reviews this film with a remarkable horse, who was bred on a Welsh allotment, at its centre
+Ahead of its release tomorrow (4 June), Jason Best reviews this film with a remarkable horse, who was bred on a Welsh allotment, at its centre

 Toni Collette is all heart in this rousing true-story comedy-drama about a barmaid in the Welsh valleys, who decides to breed a racehorse — and goes on to lift the spirits of her friends and neighbours in their former mining village after persuading them to back her quixotic venture.